Preševo

-Preševo (Прешево, /sh/; Preshevë, /sq/) is a town and municipality located in the Pčinja District of southern Serbia.
+Preševo (Прешево, /sr/; Presheva, /sq/) is a town and municipality located in the Pčinja District of southern Serbia.
 As of the 2022 census, the municipality has a population of 33,449 inhabitants.
 It is the southernmost town in Central Serbia and largest in the geographical region of Preševo Valley.

-Preševo is the cultural center of Albanians in Serbia.
+Preševo is also a modern cultural center of Albanians in Serbia.
 Albanians form the ethnic majority of the municipality, followed by Serbs, Roma and other ethnic groups.